 - Using LAMMPS-GUI

 - Installing Pre-compiled LAMMPS-GUI Packages

-- \ Windows 10 and later
+- Windows 10 and later

-- \ MacOS 11 and later
+- MacOS 11 and later

-- \ Linux on x86\64
+- Linux on x86 64

-- \ Compiling from Source
+- Compiling from Source

 - Starting LAMMPS-GUI

-- \ Opening Files
+- Opening Files

-- \ Running LAMMPS
+- Running LAMMPS

 - Output Window

 - Charts Window

 - Image Slide Show

 - Variable Info

 - Snapshot Image Viewer

 - Editor Window

-- \ Context Specific Word Completion
+- Context Specific Word Completion

-- \ Line Reformatting
+- Line Reformatting

-- \ Context Specific Help
+- Context Specific Help

-- \ Inspecting a Restart file
+- Inspecting a Restart file

 - Menu

-- \ File
+- File

-- \ Edit
+- Edit

-- \ Run
+- Run

-- \ View
+- View

-- \ Tutorials
+- Tutorials

-- \ About
+- About

 - Find and Replace

 - Preferences

-- \ General Settings:
+- General Settings:

-- \ Accelerators:
+- Accelerators:

-- \ Snapshot Image:
+- Snapshot Image:

-- \ Editor Settings:
+- Editor Settings:

 - Charts Settings:

 - Keyboard Shortcuts

-LAMMPS-GUI tries to provide an experience similar to what people traditionally would have running LAMMPS using a command-line window and the console LAMMPS executable but just rolled into a single executable:
+LAMMPS-GUI aims to provide the traditional experience of running LAMMPS using a text editor, a command-line window, and launching the LAMMPS text-mode executable printing output to the screen, but just integrated into a single application:

-- writing & editing LAMMPS input files with a text editor - run LAMMPS on those input file with selected command-line flags - · extract data from the created files and visualize it with and external software
+- Write and edit LAMMPS input files using the built-in text editor. - Run LAMMPS on those input file with command-line flags to enable a specific accelerator package (or none). - Extract data from the created files (like trajectory files, log files with thermodynamic data, or images) and visualize it using external software.

-That procedure is quite effective for people proficient in using the command-line, as that allows them to use tools for the individual steps that they are most comfortable with.
+That traditional procedure is effective for people proficient in using the command-line, as it allows them to use the tools for the individual steps that they are most comfortable with.
 In fact, it is often required to adopt this workflow when running LAMMPS simulations on high-performance computing facilities.

 The main benefit of using LAMMPS-GUI is that many basic tasks can be done directly from the GUI without switching to a text console window or using external programs, let alone writing scripts to extract data from the generated output.
-It also integrates well with graphical desktop environments where the .lmp filename extension can be registered with LAMMPS-GUI as the executable to launch when double clicking on such files.
-Also, LAMMPS-GUI has support for drag-n-drop, i.e. an input file can be selected and then moved and dropped on the LAMMPS-GUI executable, and LAMMPS-GUI will launch and read the file into its buffer.
-In many cases LAMMPS-GUI will be integrated into the graphical desktop environment and can be launched like other applications.
+It also integrates well with graphical desktop environments where the .lmp filename extension can be registered with LAMMPS-GUI as the executable to launch when double clicking on such files using a file manager.
+LAMMPS-GUI also has support for 'drag and drop' for opening inputs: an input file can be selected and then moved and dropped on the LAMMPS-GUI executable; LAMMPS-GUI will launch and read the file into its buffer.
+Input files also can be dropped into the editor window of the running LAMMPS-GUI application, which will close the current file and open the new file.
+In many cases LAMMPS-GUI will be integrated into the graphical desktop environment and can be launched just like any other applications from the graphical interface.

-LAMMPS-GUI thus makes it easier for beginners to get started running simple LAMMPS simulations.
-It is very suitable for tutorials on LAMMPS since you only need to learn how to use a single program for most tasks and thus time can be saved and people can focus on learning LAMMPS.
-The tutorials at https://lammpstutorials.github.io/ are specifically updated for use with LAMMPS-GUI and their tutorial materials can be downloaded and edited directly from the GUI.
+LAMMPS-GUI thus makes it easier for beginners to get started running LAMMPS and is well-suited for LAMMPS tutorials, since you only need to work with a single, ready-to-use program for most of the tasks.
+Plus it is available for download as pre-compiled package for popular operating systems (Linux, macOS, Windows).
+This saves time and allows users to focus on learning LAMMPS itself, without the need to learn how to compile LAMMPS, learn how to use the command line, or learn how to use a separate text editor.

+The tutorials at https://lammpstutorials.github.io/ are specifically updated for use with LAMMPS-GUI and their tutorial materials can be downloaded and edited directly from within the GUI while automatically loading the matching tutorial instructions into a webbrowser.

-Another design goal is to keep the barrier low when replacing part of the functionality of LAMMPS-GUI with external tools.
-That said, LAMMPS-GUI has some unique functionality that is not found elsewhere:
+Yet the basic control flow remains similar to running LAMMPS from the command line, so the barrier for replacing parts of the functionality of LAMMPS-GUI with external tools is low.
+That said, LAMMPS-GUI offer some unique features that are not easily found elsewhere: